konflux-ci/architecture/ADR/0032-decoupling-deployment.md

   related controller code for managing a [SnapshotEnvironmentBinding].
 - [HAC]: update [IntegrationTestScenario] no longer use [Environments].
 - [HAC]: Drop UI features showing the [Environments]: (commit view, Environments pane, etc.)
+- [HAC]: Drop UI features differentiating "build" and "deploy" secrets.
+With this change, "deploy" secrets are no longer relevant.
 - [integration-service]: stop creating a [SEB] for the lowest [Environments].
 - [application-service]: stop generating the gitops repo content in response to [SEBs].
 - [application-service]: stop creating gitops repos.